f1tenth/f1tenth_doc/getting_started/firmware/drive_workspace_docker.rst

 ..
 We'll need to set up the :ref:`ROS workspace <ros_workspace>`, set up some :ref:`udev rules <udev_rules>`, and :ref:`test the lidar connection <lidar_setup>`.

-Everything in this section is done on the **Jetson NX** so you will need to connect to it via SSH from the Pit laptop or plug in the monitor, keyboard, and mouse.
+Everything in this section is done on the **Jetson** so you will need to connect to it via SSH from the Pit laptop or plug in the monitor, keyboard, and mouse.

 .. _udev_rules: